yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Direct Consequences of the Diet:** The Archeon diet was predominantly plant-based—modified wheat bread, various preparations of yellow heads, copper leaves and beans, and a variety of roots and vegetables.
 Animal protein accounted for about 15-20% of daily calories (eggs > cheese > dried fish > meat), far lower than the proportion on Earth during the industrial age.
 Killing a thorn-goat was a big deal—usually reserved for festivals or large gatherings.
 Daily protein came from eggs, cheese, and dried fish.
 This wasn't poverty—it was normalcy shaped by 500 years of resource realities.

 **Extremely low genetic diversity.** Any large-scale disease outbreak is not a minor problem, but an existential crisis.
-Isolated mountain ranges with their own ecosystems (such as the Kestrel Basin) are invaluable genetic vaults.
+Regions isolated by mountains and possessing independent ecosystems (such as the Serpent's Tooth valley where Skyleaf is located) are invaluable genetic vaults.

 ---